Points to UOW

 We’re all about rewarding hard work.
 We know that if you’ve done well in HSC subjects that are relevant to your chosen undergraduate course, you’ll be better prepared to join our ranks.
 With Points to UOW, you can earn an extra three ATAR points by excelling in relevant Year 12 subjects.

 If you complete your HSC in the year prior to admission, receive an ATAR and do well in relevant subjects – you’re eligible.
-But we only award Points to UOW for undergraduate degrees that start in Autumn Session.
+Please note that UOW only awards Points to UOW for undergraduate degrees that start in Autumn (February) session.

 Live across the border?
 No problem.
 Check UAC to find out how your marks are converted into bands and calculate away.

 Points to UOW - How many extra points can I get?

 You can earn a maximum of three extra points for each UOW preference.
 The number of points awarded is specific to each individual UOW undergraduate course, so if you select several UOW degrees as preferences, you may have a different admission ranking for each preference, depending on which HSC subjects you complete and your results in each subject.